 This group is organising Business Networking and the first of three events took place in Galway in 2011 and the second takes place in Roscommon in 2012.
-MeetWest is a unique two-day business networking forum where businesses have an opportunity to meet other successful businesses with whom they have been specifically matched in advance.
-At MeetWest in 2011, 300 delegates participated in over 2,500 meetings.
-The 2012 event will include one-to-one business networking meetings and a range of workshops.
+MeetWest is a unique two-day business networking forum businesses have an opportunity to meet other successful businesses with whom they have been specifically matched in advance.
+At MeetWest in 2011, 300 delegates participated in over 2.500 meetings.
+The 2012 event will include one-to-one business networking meetings and a range of workshops, and will introduce an international dimension with members of the RE:CONNECT Network (business people originally from the Western Region who operate businesses abroad, see Illustrative Example 20) being invited to attend.